-In ‘sport’ mode, the Ducati Multistrada 1200 handles – truly – like an 1198 superbike (albeit one with a high up riding position and wide bars); in ‘enduro’, it’s tolerable off-road, with everything in between.
+In ‘Sport’ mode, the Ducati Multistrada 1200 handles – truly – like an 1198 superbike (albeit one with a high up riding position and wide bars); in ‘enduro’ mode, it’s tolerable off-road, with everything in between.
 The Ducati Multistrada’s unique adjustability means anything (almost) is possible.
-Awesome!

-The Ducati Multistrada 1200’s new Testastretta 11º motor is based on the 1198 V-twin but with reduced valve overlap for a softer, meatier delivery and has a host of mods including wet, slipper clutch, new Mikuni ride-by-wire to allow riding modes, and softer compression.
-Main benefit is smoother delivery, while reduced top end poke (peak power is now 150bhp instead of the 1198S’s 180) is still more than enough to dust ‘adventure bike’ rivals.
+The Ducati Multistrada 1200’s Testastretta 11º motor is based on the 1198 V-twin but with reduced valve overlap for a softer delivery and has a host of mods.
+Main benefit is smoother delivery, while reduced top end poke (peak power is now 150bhp instead of the 1198S’s 180) is still more than enough to dust rivals.
 Doubling of valve service intervals to 15,000 miles is a further benefit.

 Ducati is getting better all the time and the Multistrada 1200 is the latest proof.
 Service intervals are now up to and impressive 15,000 miles and generally it’s well built.
-We’ve only marked it down as the Touring’s panniers are a touch on the flimsy side and its centre-stand, on the launch bikes at least, was a little crude and touched down too easily.
+The Touring’s panniers are a touch on the flimsy side and its centre-stand, on the launch bikes at least, was a little crude and touched down too easily.

 Insurance group: 17 of 17 – compare motorcycle insurance quotes now.